pxlxingliang/abacus-test/README.md

                         the job setting file, default is job.json -s SAVE, --save SAVE  the folder where the results will be put in, default: result/date_of_today (e.g. result/20230101) --override OVERRIDE   when the save folder exists, if override it.
 0: no, 1: yes.
-  --outinfo OUTINFO     if output detail informations, 0: no, 1: yes --debug [DEBUG]       debug mode for dflow
+  --download DOWNLOAD   if wait the finish of flow and download the results, 0: no, 1: yes.
+Default is 1 --debug [DEBUG]       debug mode for dflow
 ```
 job.json (-p) is needed as input \